 So what about the people?
 Everyone seems to have an opinion about the “German character” except for the Germans themselves.
 The militaristic Nazi past that continues to haunt Germany has given rise to many stereotypes.
 But if you connect with just one German person on your trip, chances are that all the stereotypes you’ve heard about will crumble to dust.
 Germany today is the most pacifistic country in Europe, sometimes to the annoyance of its neighbors and allies.
 Overall, it has one of the world’s highest levels of educational attainment and technological achievement.
-Germany never got caught up in the real-estate bubble that sent so many countries freefalling into recession, and its unemployment rate is about 5 percent, the lowest in the European Union.
 The Germans have their rules and ways of doing things, which sometimes seem stiff and bureaucratic, but clearly they are doing something right.

 Many travelers base their notions of “national character” on their experiences with hotel employees and the waitstaff in restaurants.
 In that sense, Germany’s hospitality industry has gone through a real sea change in the past few years.
 Hospitality was never lacking in Germany, but it was sometimes accompanied by a manner that seemed a little less than welcoming.
 Today you’ll find that Germans have embraced the American model of friendliness and service.
 What’s also true is that there is a German level of professionalism in all service-related jobs that someone accustomed to the slap-dash and sloppy might find almost bewildering.
 A waiter in Germany does not behave like your overly familiar best friend, as is so often the case in the U.S. That’s because waiters in Germany are paid a living wage and don’t have to hustle for tips.